GID Link Representative Nobu Shiita

 That was the reason I could not find a job.

-In my time, there was no word for “gender identity disorder” and no one to talk to about it.
+In my time, the term “gender identity disorder” didn’t exist, and there was no one I could talk to about it.

-Now there is a law, and if you meet certain conditions, you can change your gender.
+Now there is a law that allows people to change their gender if they meet certain conditions.
 I am now a male on the family register.

 And more and more people are trying to “know.”

-But even in these times, “children’s issues” have not changed at all from decades ago when I was struggling with them.
+However, even in such an era, the “children’s problem” has not changed at all from decades ago when I was suffering from it.

 We adults must convey the message.